OpenFLAME: A Federated Spatial Naming Infrastructure: Example application

-To better understand the needs of future location-based applications, we start by describing in detail what we consider a typical such application, campus navigation.
-We then discuss the detailed technical requirements for that application and the challenges associated with meeting these requirements.
+To better understand the needs of future spatial applications, we start by describing what we consider a typical such application, campus navigation.
+While we use this application to describe our design later, our goal is to support all future spatial applications.